ditlef9/fortra-count-licenses-csharp-donet/README.md

 **3. Decide how to read secrets:**<br>

 There are three methods of reading secrets.
-They are Enviroment variables, Google Cloud Secret Manager and Azure Key Vault.
+They are `Enviroment variables`, `Google Cloud Secret Manager` or `Azure Key Vault`.

 *3.a Enviroment variables (for testing purposes):*